TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/getting-started.md

 * Creating your Tyk Cloud account
 * Your first Organisation
 * Creating your first Team and Environment
-* Configuring and deploying your Control Plane and creating your Edge Gateway
+* Configuring and deploying your Control Plane and creating your Cloud Data Plane
 * Adding and testing your first API

 At the end of this process you will have a simple API set up via a Tyk Dashboard and you'll see analytics for this API on the Tyk Activity Dashboard.